izy4eze/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

 Write a function that prints the last digit of a number.
 Write a function that adds two integers and returns the result Write a function that computes a to the power of b and return the value.
+Write a function that prints the numbers from 1 to 100 separated by a space.